 - Powdered sugar: This is sugar ground up to a powder and usually contains cornstarch to act as an anti-clumping agent.
 Even still, make sure to sift it to guarantee a smoother glaze.

 - Vanilla extract: I use pure vanilla extract.
+For a pure white glaze, use a clear vanilla extract.

-How to Make Icing with Powdered Sugar
+How to Make Powdered Sugar Icing

 - Combine: Sift the powdered sugar into a bowl and add heavy cream (or whole milk) and vanilla.
 Stir until smooth.